opf/openproject/docs/system-admin-guide/authentication/oauth-applications/README.md

 * Auth URL: `https://example.com/oauth/authorize`
 * Access Token URL: `https://example.com/oauth/token`

+## Performing request to the OpenProject API with OAuth token

+The following CURL command fetches all projects from the API V3:

+`curl --location --request GET 'https://example.com/api/v3/projects' --header 'Authorization: Bearer <your-access-token>'

 ## Using Postman with oauth?

 Set redirect URLs to `urn:ietf:wg:oauth:2.0:oob` in both, for your application (see step 2 above) and